rbenv/ruby-build/README.md

 The official ruby-build download mirror is sponsored by [Basecamp](https://basecamp.com/).

-#### Package Caching

-You can instruct ruby-build to keep a local cache of downloaded package files by setting the `RUBY_BUILD_CACHE_PATH` environment variable.
-When set, package files will be kept in this directory after the first successful download and reused by subsequent invocations of `ruby-build` and `rbenv install`.

-The `rbenv install` command defaults this path to `~/.rbenv/cache`, so in most cases you can enable download caching simply by creating that directory.

 #### Keeping the build directory after installation

 Both `ruby-build` and `rbenv install` accept the `-k` or `--keep` flag, which